 Chiang Mai is a city of rich and unique history.
 One of the symbols that shows how it is distinct from others is the ancient temples.
-The neat design that keeps the long history in architectures strikes the visitors from all over the world.
+The neat design that keeps the long history in architecture strikes the visitors from all over the world.

 Doi Inthanon and Doi Suthep are must-visit mountains to explore the northern Thai scenery.
 Both are located in Chiang Mai, but each has a different fascination.

 Doi Inthanon is famous for a sea of clouds and the temple made by the Majesty King & Queen of Thailand Kingdom, while Doi Suthep is well known for a beautiful Lanna traditional monastery.

 In order to reach them from Chiang Mai city, Doi Suthep will take about an hour while Doi Inthanon takes 2 hours and a half.
 Sometimes, taking public transportation may be hard for foreigner tourists due to a language barrier.
 We highly recommend you to book packages on Trazy.
 Our services provide an English speaking tour guide and safe transportation throughout your memorable trip.

 7. Spa Experience

 Soothing your body and soul with an authentic Lanna massage.

-Thailand is notable for the world-class services, which is applied to Fah Lanna Spa as well.
+Thailand is notable for its world-class services, which is applied to Fah Lanna Spa as well.
 If you are looking for exceptional service and high-quality massage, you are in the right place!
 The Fah Lanna Spa staff prides themselves on their remarkable customer service, which they consider their first priority.

 Treating yourself at this award-winning spa in Chiang Mai is a perfect idea to relax after long hours of trekking and tours and complete a memorable trip.

 The Fah Lanna Spa offers several options from Traditional Thai massages to Oil massage therapies and a spa package as well!

 Don’t forget to book in advance, as the spa may be fully booked.

 8. Nimman Road